park-holidays-uk/legal/parkleisure.co.uk/Terms and Conditions.md

 *Offer available at the following holiday parks*: Ribble Valley Country and Leisure Park.

 Offer excludes part-exchanges or private sales.
 Price excludes running costs and add-ons requested at point of sale.
 Subject to status and availability.

-**Try Buy**

-^This offer includes a complimentary 2-night stay in a two-bedroom holiday home at participating parks, subject to availability.
-The offer is limited to 10 spaces per park and must be booked by 31st March 2025, for arrivals before 4th April 2025.
-Guests must be over 25 years old and are required to participate in a VIP park tour and a viewing of the holiday homes available for sale as part of the stay.
-The type of holiday home will be assigned by the park manager, and accommodation is available for up to 2 adults and 2–3 children maximum, subject to availability.
-Pet-friendly options may be available upon request but cannot be guaranteed.
-This offer is exclusively for individuals seriously considering purchasing a holiday home and is not transferable or redeemable for cash.
-Accommodation includes access to the Owners’ Lounge, where some refreshments may be provided.
-Travel expenses, meals, and additional activities are not included.
-Park Holidays UK and associated Park Leisure parks reserve the right to amend or withdraw the offer at any time without prior notice.
-Standard park terms and conditions apply.
-Participating parks: Oyster Bay, Par Sands, Pentire, Waterside, Wood Farm, Ashbourne Heights, Ribble Valley, Amble Links.

 **Tourer Offer**